Witiko/scm-at-arqmath3/paper/main.md

 vector space models.
 In tables 3 and 4, we list post-competition effectiveness results with optimized parameter values for our joint and interpolated models.
 In all tables 1--4, we also list the parameter values the we used.

 In Figure 2, we visualize the effectiveness of our baseline models with optimized parameter values and how it is affected by our various extensions.

-In Table 5, we compare our post-competition effectiveness results with the optimized parameter values to the baselines and the best results from other teams on ARQMath-3 Task 1.
+In Table 5, we compare our post-competition effectiveness results with optimized parameter values to the baselines and the best results from other teams on ARQMath-3 Task 1.

 ## Robustness to Parameter Variations

-In tables 1--4, the differences between hand-picked and optimized parameter values for joint models were within 0.002 NDCG' except *Joint text (`roberta-base`)*, which improves effectiveness by 0.041 NDCG' by placing more weight on the lexical similarity of tokens (α: 0.1→0.6) and by placing less weight on question titles (γ: 5→2).
+In tables 1--4, the differences between hand-picked and optimized parameter values for joint models are within 0.002 NDCG' except *Joint text (`roberta-base`)*, which improves effectiveness by 0.041 NDCG' by placing more weight on the lexical similarity of tokens (α: 0.1→0.6) and by placing less weight on question titles (γ: 5→2).
 This shows that our joint vector